-Guidelines for sample medications pertaining to management, storage and distribution.
+Guidelines for sample medications pertaining to management, storage, and distribution.

-- Pharmaceutical Representatives: - A. Representatives must schedule an appointment using the schedule binder located in the pharmacy.
+- 1. Pharmaceutical Representatives: - a.
+Representatives must schedule an appointment using the schedule binder located in the pharmacy.
 Appointments can be made Monday thru Friday from 1:30 pm to 3:30 pm.
 The clinic policies will be posted in the "Pharmaceutical Rep" binder on the Administration side.
-The policy will also be sent to the Pharmaceutical Rep Secretary. - B. Upon arrival the representatives will check in at the pharmacy and the pharmacy staff will notify to medical staff.
+The policy will also be sent to the Pharmaceutical Rep Secretary. - b.
+Upon arrival the representatives will check in at the pharmacy and the pharmacy staff will notify to medical staff.
 The doctors will visit with them in the back of the pharmacy.
-Sample medications can be left at the pharmacy where the staff will log in all samples using lot number, expiration date and strength.
-A drug sample report will be printed daily to the north and south nursing pods. - C. Education of the new policies will come in the form of a letter from administration to the individual Representatives if policy is not adhered to.
+Sample medications can be left at the pharmacy where the staff will log in all samples using lot number, expiration date, and strength.
+A drug sample report will be printed daily in the north and south nursing pods. - c.
+Education of the new policies will come in the form of a letter from the administration to the individual Representatives if the policy is not adhered to.

-2. Sample Medication:
+2. Pharmacy Sample Medications:

-- A. All sample medications with the exception of dermatology will be stored, logged, and dispensed in the pharmacy.
-Medications stored in the pharmacy will be located on the back shelf apart from pharmacy stock for - B. The medications will be checked for expiration dates when given to patients and on a monthly basis. - C. Pharmacy will document all recalls according to FDA regulations and removed from stock immediately if necessary.
-Patients that have been given the recalled medication will be notified by pharmacy immediately if - D. All sample medications, with the exception dermatology will be dispensed from the pharmacist.
+- a.
+All sample medications with the exception of dermatology will be stored, logged, and dispensed in the pharmacy.
+Medications stored in the pharmacy will be located on the back shelf apart from pharmacy stock for retail. - b.
+The medications will be checked for expiration dates when given to patients and on a monthly basis. - c.
+Pharmacy will document all recalls according to FDA regulations and remove them from stock immediately if necessary.
+If appropriate, Patients who have been given the recalled medication will be notified by the pharmacy immediately. - d.
+All sample medications, with the exception of dermatology will be dispensed from the pharmacist.
 The pharmacist will dispense the sample medication with either a verbal or written order from the physician.
-All 'SAMPLE' orders dispensed from the pharmacy will be entered into the pharmacy system. - F. The Medication Room will be unlocked every morning by nursing personnel and locked every evening at the end of the clinic day. - 3.
-Samples of Insulin, Nuva Ring and Dermatology Products: - A. Samples of Insulins, as well as the Nuva Ring contraceptive, must be refrigerated and are kept in the pharmacy refrigerator. - B. Samples of dermatology products will be stored in a locked cupboard in the dermatology procedure room. - C. Medication samples will be logged into the pharmacy software with the following information: Name, lot number, expiration date and quantity received. - D. Medications will be dispensed by the pharmacist ONLY with a SAMPLE prescription to the patient.
-The Pharmacist will process the sample prescription under the patients name so that there is record of the lot and expiration number given to the patient. - E. Outdates will be done monthly or when necessary. - F. When recalls are received the appropriate lot number of the medication will be disposed of immediately.
+All 'SAMPLE' orders dispensed from the pharmacy will be entered into the pharmacy system. - e.
+The Medication Room will be unlocked every morning by nursing personnel and locked every evening at the end of the clinic day.

+3. Samples of Insulin, Nuva Ring and Dermatology Products:

+- a.
+Samples of Insulins, as well as the Nuva Ring contraceptive, must be refrigerated and are kept in the pharmacy refrigerator. - b.
+Samples of dermatology products will be stored in a locked cupboard in the dermatology procedure room. - c.
+Medication samples will be logged into the pharmacy software with the following information: Name, lot number, expiration date and quantity received. - d.
+Medications will be dispensed by the pharmacist ONLY with a SAMPLE prescription to the patient.
+The Pharmacist will process the sample prescription under the patient's name so that there is a record of the lot and expiration number given to the patient. - e.
+Outdates will be done monthly or when necessary. - f.
+When recalls are received the appropriate lot number of the medication will be disposed of immediately.
 Patients that have been given the recalled medication will be notified immediately if appropriate.